juliaguida/oystercard/pills/rest.md

 * DELETE - DELETE /restaurants/123

 See how much tidier that is?
-Now we have one URL (although of course when creating we don't have the ID as we don't know what it is until we've created it) rather than the mess of URLS we had previously.
+Now we have one URL (although of course when creating we don't have the ID as we don't know what it is until we've created it) rather than the mess of URLs we had previously.

 Although there's of course much more to REST, understanding that it's all about *resources*/*nouns* (like restaurants in this example), and *verbs*